 The five-bin ontology is currently being used for comparing taxon concepts in the ETC project (Cui et al. 2016).
 The Taxonomy Comparison tool of the ETC project uses the morphological characters extracted from taxonomic descriptions to facilitate taxon concept resolution tasks.
 The intuition is that character evidence documented should correlate well with expert asserted relationships between two taxon concepts: if an expert asserts that one taxon concept is congruent with another, then the characters described for the two concepts should be very similar.
 ETC Text Capture tools extract characters from text for the Taxonomy Comparison tool to compute the similarity between two characters.
-For example, are "leaves usually toothed" "leaves often toothed", and "leaves rarely toothed" essentially the same or somewhat different?
-With an interval list that has a fixed number of elements, as implemented in the five-bin ontology, the software can be configured to reliably compute the similarity score without being affected by ontology updates.
+For example, are "leaves usually toothed" "leaves often toothed", and "leaves rarely toothed" elements, as implemented in the five-bin ontology, the software can be configured to reliably compute the similarity score without being affected by ontology updates.

 The two ontologies are being applied in another project entitled "Authors in the driver's seat: fast, consistent, computable phenotype data and ontology production", recently funded by the US National Science Foundation (Cui et al. 2017).
-Recognizing that the semantic ambiguity in vocabulary usage by the authors at the time of writing results in inconsistent interpretations of documented characters at the time of use (Cui et al. 2015, Endara et al. 2017, Dahdul et al. 2018b), the project aims to investigate effective ways to help phenotype authors converge on their term usage and to produce ontology-informed characters for computer algorithms to harvest.
+Recognizing that the semantic ambiguity in vocabulary usage by the authors at the time of writing results in inconsistent interpretations of documented characters at the time of use (Cui et al. 2017, Endara et al. 2017, Dahdul et al. 2018b), the project aims to investigate effective ways to help phenotype authors converge on their term usage and to produce ontology-informed characters for computer algorithms to harvest.
 These two modifier ontologies will be compared in empirical studies to evaluate their effectiveness for this purpose.
 For example, the need of authors to add a term as a class vs. a synonym will be examined, in addition to the frequency of authors adopting a modifier from the given classes and exact synonyms.